dipbazz/game-with-phaser/README.md

-# guardian-of-village
+# Game built with phaser

-A game built using phaser.
-A fictional character should protect the villagers by defeating the monster.
+An RPG game built using a phaser.
+A fictional character fights with the monster with turn-based on every attack.